-While airports might typically be associated with stress, they can also be places for strangers to help out during those very times of travel anxiety.
+While airports might typically act as a spark plug for stress, they can also be places where strangers assist during the worst moments of travel anxiety.

 One such incident happened to Beth Bornstein Dunnington when she was flying out of Los Angeles earlier this month.

 The mom from Waimea, Hawaii was at LAX waiting to board her flight to Portland.
 As she was in the departure area alongside a crowd of other travelers waiting for their own flights, she saw a mother who was having some problems with her son.

 Dunnington wrote on Facebook: “A toddler who looked to be eighteen or so months old was having a total meltdown, running between the seats, kicking and screaming, then lying on the ground, refusing to board the plane.”